nodejs/node/doc/api/http.md

 * {number} **Default:** `2000`

-Limits maximum response headers count.
+Limits maximum request headers count.
 If set to 0, no limit will be applied.

 ### `request.path`